tjake/Jlama/README.md

 ## GPT-2 (355M parameters)

 ```
-In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley, in the Andes Mountains.
+In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley,
+in the Andes Mountains.
 Even more surprising to the researchers was the fact that the unicorns spoke perfect English.

-The study, published in the journal PLoS One, demonstrates how animals can communicate with each other in both human- and non-human-like languages.
-It's the first time the animals have been found to communicate in non-human-like languages, according to the scientists.
-"The discovery of unicorns and human-like languages highlights the importance of naturalistic research to understand the evolution of human language and its role in human society," said study lead author, Manuela Ruggero, a scientist at the University of Southern California.
-"It may help us understand the evolution of language and how it can be used to understand other species, like humans."
-The scientists first looked into the community of the forest unicorns.
-They found that the animals were living in a group of about 100 individuals, with a total population of about 2,000 individuals.
+The researchers, who were visiting the Andes Mountains in Peru and Chile, discovered that the unicorns,
+known as the yu-yura, were native to the mountain valley, which is somewhere between the Andes and the Chilean Pyrenees.

+The researchers believe that the unicorns were introduced to the valley by a group of forest workers who were looking
+for the mythical unicorn.

-The researchers also found that the animals had facial features that were similar to those of humans.
+The researchers believe that the unicorns, known as the yu-yura, were introduced to the valley by a group of forest
-"It is also interesting that the animals were able...
+workers who were looking for the mythical unicorn.

+In a research published in The American Journal of Physical Anthropology, the researchers discovered that the unicorns
+were native to the mountain valley, which is somewhere between the Andes and the Chilean Pyrenees.

-elapsed: 27s, 109.670586ms per token
+elapsed: 10s, 54.234375ms per token

 ```

 ## Llama 2 7B

-There's clearly a bug somewhere ... but it's still fun to see it.

 ```
-Why did the chicken cross the road? get to the other side!

-(A jokevincentre:
-action:
-☉ Thesus?
-In a:to get to the other side?
-Hey?

-universe?
- Unterscheidung?
-Wikispecies: Because it was ateach: Because it was a chicken?
- demande?

-live?

- Netherland?

- февation?

-□
- Hinweis?
- националь?
- n?
- Rahmen?
+Simply put, the theory of relativity states that time and space are relative and can be affected by gravity and motion.
+There are two main components to the theory of relativity:
+The theory of special relativity, which shows that time and space are relative and can be affected by speed and motion.
+The theory of general relativity, which shows that gravity is the curvature of spacetime caused by the presence of mass
+and energy.
+Both theories were developed by Albert Einstein in the early 20th century and have been widely accepted
+and experimentally confirmed since then.
+The theory of relativity has had a profound impact on our understanding of the
+universe, from the smallest subatomic particles to the largest structures of the cosmos.
+Here are some key points to understand about the theory of relativity:

+Time dilation: The theory of special relativity shows that time appears to pass more slowly for an observer in motion
+relative to a stationary observer.
+This is known as time dilation.

+Length contraction: The theory of special relativity also shows that objects appear shorter to an observer in
+motion relative to a stationary observer.
+This is known as length contraction.

+Relativity of simultaneity: The theory of

-elapsed: 103s, 936.585571ms per token
+elapsed: 204s, 798.289063ms per token
 ```